 d.
 Our action gave the international delegations the legal justification and obligation to question the process, transforming their role from passive supporters to informed actors.

-The Dr. Barume and Ms. Tomei questioned the legitimacy of the process and its legal foundations (FPIC, Decree No. 66, historical harm), preventing Chile from presenting it as a successful model.
-The Side Event was, rather, an example of the complexities and errors to avoid in a human rights process.
+The Dr. Barume and Ms. Tomei questioned the legitimacy of the process and its legal foundations (FPIC, Decree No. 66, historical harm), preventing a unilateral view that presented the process as a successful model.
+The Side Event was then, an example of the complexities and errors to avoid in a human rights process.

-Furthermore, IFI makes a solemn call to the co-sponsoring countries (including Germany, Australia, Canada, Norway, and Spain) and the missions present in Geneva to condition their financial and political support on the State of Chile complying with the demand to revoke Exempt Resolution No. 244 and guarantee a dialogue process based on Free, Prior, and Informed Consent (FPIC), in strict observance of international law.
+IFI makes a solemn call to the co-sponsoring countries (including Germany, Australia, Canada, Norway, and Spain) and the Missions present at this Side Event to condition their financial and political support on the State of Chile complying with the demand to revoke Exempt Resolution No. 244 and guarantee a dialogue process based on Free, Prior, and Informed Consent, in strict observance of international law.

 and in Spanish PDF